aws-observability/aws-otel-collector/docs/developers/eks-demo.md

-### Using AWS-Observability-Collector on Amazon EKS
+### Using AWS-OTel-Collector on Amazon EKS

-This example will introduce how to use AWS-Observability-Collector to send application traces and metrics on AWS EKS.
+This example will introduce how to use AWS-OTel-Collector to send application traces and metrics on AWS EKS.
 This instruction provided the data emitter image that will generate OTLP format of metrics and traces data to AWS CloudWatch and X-Ray consoles.
 Please follow the steps below to try AWS Observability Collector Beta.

-### Create EKS-AWSObservability IAM Policy
+### Create EKS-AWSOTel IAM Policy
 1. Open the IAM console at https://console.aws.amazon.com/iam/.
 2. In the navigation pane, choose **Policies**.
 3. Choose **Create policy, JSON**.